aimms/function-reference/elementary-computational-operations/financial-functions/securities/treasurybillprice.rst

         date format and must be a date after *SettlementDate*.

     *DiscountRate*
-        The discount rate of the security as a percentage of the redemption.
+        The discount rate of the security as a fraction of the redemption.
         *DiscountRate* must be a positive real number.

 Return Value